xrithik13/HAR_LevelC/README.md

-Human Activity Recognition (HAR) – Synthetic Accelerometer Project
+📌 Human Activity Recognition (HAR) – Synthetic Accelerometer ML Project

-This project simulates how a wearable device (like a smartwatch) detects human activities using accelerometer signals.
-Instead of using a large external dataset, the script generates synthetic but realistic time-series sensor data for three activities:

-Walking

-Running

-Sitting

-The goal is to understand the full ML workflow behind activity recognition systems — from raw signals → feature extraction → model training → evaluation.
+This project simulates accelerometer data for walking, running, and sitting, extracts features from the signals, and trains a Random Forest classifier to recognize the activity.

+It demonstrates the complete ML pipeline used in IoT and wearable devices (like smartwatches).

+📊 Confusion Matrix

+This shows how accurately the model classifies activities:

-🌟 What This Project Does
+🚀 What This Project Does

-Generates 3-axis accelerometer data with realistic patterns
+Generates synthetic accelerometer signals

-Splits data into fixed-size windows

-Extracts meaningful statistical features from each window
+Extracts meaningful statistical features

 Trains a Random Forest classifier

-Evaluates performance using a confusion matrix
+Evaluates performance (accuracy + confusion matrix)

-Saves the trained model (har_levelc_model.joblib)
+Saves the trained model for later use

-Even though the dataset is synthetic, the overall process closely matches real HAR systems.
+🧠 Skills Demonstrated

+Time-series feature extraction

+ML model training

+Visualization with Seaborn

+Working with Jupyter Notebooks

+Creating reproducible ML pipelines

+Git \& GitHub workflow

+Organizing ML projects for portfolios

-📂 Project Structure
+🧩 Project Structure

-HAR_LevelC/
-│ har_levelc.py                # Main ML pipeline (data → features → training)
+HAR\_LevelC/

+│ har\_levelc.ipynb

 │ README.md

+│ .gitignore

 │

 ├── outputs/

-│   └── confusion_matrix.png   # Saved evaluation plot
+│   └── confusion\_matrix.png

 │

 └── models/
-    └── har_levelc_model.joblib   # Saved ML model

-📈 Results

-The model typically achieves 95–100% accuracy, since the activities have distinct patterns.

-A confusion matrix is saved here:

-outputs/confusion_matrix.png

-It shows how well the model distinguishes between walking, running, and sitting.

-🧠 Skills Demonstrated

-This project helped me understand:

-How accelerometer data looks for different activities

-How to extract useful features from time-series data

-How to train and evaluate ML classifiers

-How to visualize correctness using a confusion matrix

-How to save ML models

-How to structure a clean, reproducible ML project

-This builds foundational knowledge for real HAR systems and IoT/embedded ML work.
+&nbsp;   └── har\_levelc\_model.joblib

-▶️ How to Run the Project
+▶️ How to Run

-Install required packages:
+Install dependencies:

 pip install numpy pandas matplotlib seaborn scikit-learn joblib

-Run:
-python har_levelc.py

-The model and confusion matrix image will be generated automatically.
+Run inside Jupyter Notebook:

+jupyter notebook

+Open har\_levelc.ipynb and run all cells.

-💡 Why This Project Matters
+🌟 Why This Project Is Valuable

-Human Activity Recognition is widely used in:
+Human Activity Recognition is used in:

 Fitness trackers

+Smartwatches

 Health monitoring

-Gesture recognition

-Wearable devices
+IoT devices

-Smart home systems

-IoT and embedded ML applications

-This project gives a beginner-friendly, end-to-end understanding of how such systems work internally — making it a strong addition to a portfolio or internship application.
+Motion analytics

+This project teaches the full ML cycle used in these real-world systems